top of page

 A340 Family

 The Airbus A340 is a wide body, four-engine airliner first flown on October 25, 1991.
 Its variants are A340-200, A340-300, A340-500, and A340-600.
 Both the A340 and the A330 use tilted landing gears called bogies, shown in the picture.
 A340s are not as popular as before because A330 has taken its place.
 Airbus found that using two engines (A330) are more efficient than using four engines (A340).
 Around 377 A340s are built in total, but only around 180 are in service.
 The largest operators are Lufthansa, South African Airways, and Iberia.
-The A340-600 is the longest airliner in the world with its length of 75.30 meters.
-Chances are you will board on an A340 if it's an international flight ranging from 6 to 13 hours.
-Nevertheless, it's pretty rare for you to get on an A340 in the present.
+The A340-600 is one of the longest airliners in the world with its length of 75.30 meters.
+Chances are you will board on an A340 if it's an international flight ranging from 6 to 13 hours, although it is become rarer to get on an A340.

 Summary:

-• You will experience it if: long haul flights (pretty rare)
+• Chances of Boarding: long haul flights (pretty rare)

 A350 Family XWB

 The Airbus A350 is a wide body, twin-engine airliner first flown on June 14, 2013.
 Its variants are A350-800, A350-900, and A350-1000.
-Only around 331 A350s are built in total, and around 80 are currently in service.
-The largest operators are Qatar Airways, Singapore Airlines, and Cathay Pacific Airways.
+Around 400 are in service as of 2021.
+The largest operators are Singapore Airlines, Qatar Airways, and Cathay Pacific.
 The A350 XWB is currently the newest Airbus aircraft family.
 Chances are you will board on an A350 if it's an international flight or a long haul flight.

 Summary: